 Hi.
 I am a nonbinary transgender person.
-Under section 7.4 of the Ontario Human Rights Code policy on preventing discrimination because of gender identity and gender expression, I have the right to be known by my self-identified name and my proper personal pronoun.
+Under section 7.4 of the Ontario Human Rights Code policy on preventing discrimination because of gender identity and gender expression, I have the right to be known by my chosen name and my proper personal pronouns.
 I am requesting that you respect this civil right.

-I invited A.W. to the party too -- you should see them there.
+I invited A.W. to the party too -- I'm looking forward to seeing them there!

 Is A.W. still stuck working at their office?
 Hope they can get themself home soon!

 |1st person singular||I||me||my||myself|

 Dr..
 Another gender neutral option is

 mix, which is more commonly used in the UK than in North America.